Sample TSM Senior Fresh (2nd year) Handout

 TSM LANGUAGE AND LITERATURE COURSE

-HOW TO WRITE A FRESHMAN LITERARY ESSAY: SOME HINTS
+HOW TO WRITE A FRESH LITERARY ESSAY: SOME HINTS

 - Read the essay title carefully.

 Make sure you understand the particular meaning of the terms it uses.
 Many "critical quotations" in essay titles are deliberately provocative or paradoxical: they may be half true and half false, they may be internally contradictory, or they may make unjustified assumptions about the text.
 If you're asked to describe the conflict between individual and society in a certain book, for instance, ask yourself first if the book really presents such a conflict.
 On the other hand, if the title contains some particularly good critical insight, try and think out exactly why it is good.

 Take it in on many levels: literal meaning, symbolic structure, literary technique, relation to the historical world, organisation and significance of ideas or hidden argument, characterisation and balance of human factors.
 Try to determine what it is, how its content and its form are related, what it tells you about the author, his/her literary intentions and traditions, and yourself.

 - Apply the essay title to the text.

 Try to answer the questions inherent in the title, by picking out those aspects of the text which explain, illuminate, confirm or deny the title's assumptions or stated critical judgements.
 How do you react to the title now?

 - Plan your essay by the following steps:

 a) Analyse your own reactions.